Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 (e) Do not re-use needles or syringes.

-(f) Advise patients and caregivers to rotate sites for subcutaneous injections to minimize the likelihood of severe injection site reactions, including necrosis or localized infection.
+(f) Advise patients and caregivers to rotate sites for subcutaneous injections to minimize the likelihood of severe injection site reactions, including necrosis or localized infection [see Warnings and Precautions (5.5)].

 DOSAGE FORMS AND STRENGTHS

-For injection: 0.3 mg lyophilized powder in a single-use vial for reconstitution.
+For injection: 0.3 mg white to off-white lyophilized powder in a single-dose vial for reconstitution.

 Extavia is contraindicated in patients with a history of hypersensitivity to natural or recombinant interferon beta, Albumin (Human), or any other component of the formulation.